I need some decisions made here before 3 o'clock, and I can't get a hold of the people.

 Did your wife actually get news?

-I mean she really doesn't, because there's more actual news in a five minute radio newscast at the top of the hour than you find in twenty-two minutes of the CBS evening news.
+She really doesn't because there's more actual news in a five-minute radio newscast at the top of the hour than you find in 22 minutes of the CBS Evening News.

 True.